seweex/coli/README.md

 ## Tests

-To compile and run the tests you must have `googletest` and set the option `COLI_BUILD_TESTS` to `ON`. \
+To compile and run the tests you must set the option `COLI_BUILD_TESTS` to `ON`. \
 To run the test if you have the `coli` library built with that option:
 ```shell